jbuckman/academic-kickstart/content/home/about.md

 # Biography

 Hello there!
-I'm Jacob Buckman, a 2017-2018 Google AI Resident.
+I'm Jacob Buckman, currently a Google AI Resident in San Francisco.
-My research is focused on deep learning, specializing in natural language processing and reinforcement learning.
+My research is focused on deep learning, especially natural language processing and reinforcement learning.
-I'm interested in how artificial agents can learn to understand their environment, and how that knowledge can be effectively communicated to other agents.
+I'm interested in how artificial agents can learn to understand their environment and how that knowledge can be effectively communicated to others.